Foxashi/tyson-cord-rules/README.md

 ### 4. No Spamming:
 -> Do not flood the channels with copypastas or repetitive messages.
--> Chaining messages is limited to a maximum of three consecutive messages.
+-> Chaining messages is limited to a maximum of four consecutive messages.
 -> Loud audios are considered a type of spam so please add a little warning before your video just in case.

 ### 5. Have Common Sense: